Hairy-Sponge/css-exercises/foundations/03-grouping-selectors/README.md

 - Does each element have a unique class name?
 - Did you use the grouping selector for styles that both elements share?
 - Did you make separate rules for the styles unique to each element?

+give two elements each a unique class name add rules for styles that both elements share add rules for unique styles for both elements